 With the increasing popularity of electric vehicles, the safety and electrical performance of electric vehicles need more and more attention.
 If high-energy accidents such as collisions occur during the use of electric vehicles, the lithium-ion battery may undergo severe deformation, which may cause serious safety problems such as internal short-circuits in the lithium-ion battery.

-When an internal short circuit occurs in a lithium-ion battery, 70% of the energy of the entire battery pack will be released through the short-circuit point within 60s, causing a local temperature to rise rapidly, which in turn causes the decomposition of positive and negative active materials, electrolyte, etc., which lead to thermal runaway of lithium ion battery.
+When an internal short circuit occurs in a lithium-ion battery, 70% of the energy of the entire battery pack will be released through the short-circuit point within the 60s, causing a local temperature to rise rapidly, which in turn causes the decomposition of positive and negative active materials, electrolyte, etc., which lead to thermal runaway of the lithium-ion battery.

 In order to ensure the safety of lithium-ion batteries under the above circumstances, people have designed rigorous squeeze tests to examine the safety performance of lithium-ion batteries in the event of huge deformation.
 The research shows that during the crush test, the deformation and uniform displacement of the electrode will occur first.
 With the increase of the deformation, the current collector will slip along the 45-degree slip line.
 Finally, the diaphragm is deformed too much, causing the diaphragm to fail, causing a larger area short circuit.